 Nutritional cofactors are essential for many physiological processes in a thriving human body, including metabolism, DNA synthesis, and immune function.
 Some cofactors are organic molecules that bind to enzymes and help them catalyze chemical reactions.
 Some enzymes are involved in electron transport and fatty acid synthesis.

-In conclusion, food sweeteners are a common ingredient in many products and may impact your gut health and nutrient absorption.
-While natural sweeteners like honey, maple syrup, and stevia have potential benefits, they still have disadvantages.
 The emerging field of epigenetics suggests that lifestyle habits play a significant role in gene expression and overall health.
 If you’re looking to reduce your intake of food sweeteners, it may prove challenging, but with time, it can be done.
-Understanding the dieting illusion and changing your diet can ultimately lead to better overall health.

 Additional Resources: